Artuyees/PomodoroLearn/README.md

 ## Sounds used:

-Sound "Service Bell Help" by Daniel Simion from soundbible.com, licensed under Attribution 3.0
+Sound "Service Bell Help" by Daniel Simion from soundbible.com, license Attribution 3.0,